danionescu0/home-automation/README.md

 * Description: will sit outside the apartment and scans the fingerprint, it will report the fingerprint found to the main unit which will eventually open the door
 * Parts: 3V 0.5A power supply, arduino nano, HC-05 bluetooth, Fingerprint Scanner - TTL (GT-511C3)
-* Note.
-It's still a bit of a work in progress

 ### Limitations ###

-* The current bluetooth communication method has a limitation to 7 connected devices, to overcome it a star topology must be implemented
+* The current bluetooth communication method has a limitation to 7 connected devices, to overcome it a star topology must be implemented, or add xbee / hc12 modules on the serial interface
 * Light switches and remote wall socket do not have built in security, the signal can be sniffed and clonned easily

 ### Further improvements ###
 * IFTTT  system
-* add the possibility to connect serial devices
-* finish the fingerprint scanner system (with door opening)
 * integrate air conditioning system
 * water, power consumption sensors
 * mailbox senzor with email notification